RoboDD/drone_policy/README.md

+# Drone Race Project

+Personal Implementation with interactive learning

+# Source
-# Champion-Level Drone Racing Using Deep Reinforcement Learning
-This pseudocode accompanies the manuscript.
+Code is adopted from: [https://zenodo.org/records/7955278](https://zenodo.org/records/7955278) Champion-Level Drone Racing Using Deep Reinforcement Learning This pseudocode accompanies the manuscript.
 It consists of three parts:

 1. `drift_estimator`: pseudocode for estimating VIO drift from gate detections and VIO readings.